Cazoo-uk/py-logger/README.rst

 Cazoo-Logger is a deeply opinionated structured logger for Python on AWS Lambda, intended as a stopgap for those poor recalcitrant souls who persist in writing Python instead of GETTING WITH THE GOD DAMNED PROGRAMME and writing Typescript, thereby benefitting from the glory of the One True Logging Library, `cazoo logger`_.

+Cazoo-Logger owes a debt to `aws_lambda_logger`_ which is both less opinionated, and probaby better suited to your particular use-case than this library.
+Go check it out.

 Basic Usage
 -----------